Relationship between nonlinearities and thermalization in classical open systems: The role of the interaction range: Anomalous scaling, thermalization and interaction range

 In Fig.~\ref{Fig1}, we show the dependence of the scaling exponent $\alpha$ on the interaction range $\lambda$ for different values of $\gamma$.
 There is no anomalous scaling for small and large $\lambda$, where we get $\alpha=2$ with minimal error bars, especially in the Caldeira-Leggett limit.
 By contrast, in the intermediate region of $\lambda$, $\alpha$ decreases reaching a minimum of about 1.5.
 We have also explored a possible scaling of the curve with $\gamma/\lambda^2$, as the interaction term in the Hamilton equations (see for instance Eqs.
 7,9 in \cite{OnoSun}) suggests that, at least when the interaction term dominates the dynamics, the motion is ruled by $\gamma/\lambda^2$.
 The analysis seems inconclusive in determining the scaling, and requires further exploration with other indicators as discussed in Section III.
 Even without a precisely defined scaling, it looks clear that the interaction term becomes less important as $\lambda$ increases, as confirmed by analyzing the full Caldeira-Leggett limit realized as $\lambda \rightarrow \infty$ and $\gamma$ small enough.

 In order to emphasize the difference between the various cases even at the level of single-particle dynamics, in Fig.~\ref{Fig2} we show the phase space dynamics for a single particle in one of the two systems, for various values of $\lambda$, spanning six orders of magnitude.
 This direct analysis in phase space corroborates the former figure.
-At small $\lambda$, interactions are quasi-local and therefore rare, which implies sudden changes of energy as observed in panel (a).
-Increasing $\lambda$ results in more interactions especially in the center of the trap where the particle density is higher (panel b), resulting in increased energy exchange (panel c).
-Finally, in the Caldeira-Leggett limit (panel d) the particle behaves nearly as an isolated system, with no effective interparticle interactions.
+At small $\lambda$, interactions are quasi-local and therefore rare, which implies sudden changes of energy as observed in Fig. 2(a).
+Increasing $\lambda$ results in more interactions especially in the center of the trap where the particle density is higher [Fig. 2(b)], resulting in increased energy exchange [Fig. 2(c)].
+Finally, in the Caldeira-Leggett limit [Fig. 2(d)] the particle behaves nearly as an isolated system, with no effective interparticle interactions.
 For comparison, the trajectory of isolated particle (Closed Dynamics, CD) is also shown.

 The interaction range also has a strong influence on thermalization, resulting from two competing factors.
 A larger $\lambda$ results in more interactions with surrounding particles at any given time.
 However, as mentioned before, the energy exchange, which is large when $\lambda$ is smaller than the average inter-particle distance, is suppressed as $\lambda$ grows, with a suggested scaling as $\gamma/\lambda^2$.
 Therefore we expect the final inverse temperature to initially decrease with increasing $\lambda$, followed by a return to the initial temperatures when the two systems are barely interacting in the Caldeira-Leggett limit.
 This dynamics is shown in Fig. \ref{Fig3}.
 In the left panel, we show the instantaneous inverse temperature of the two systems, $\beta_A$ and $\beta_B$, versus time for different $\lambda$, and the same value of $\gamma$.
 The instantaneous temperature is defined, as detailed in \cite{JauOnoSun1}, by averaging the energy and its square on the ensemble at each time step, and evaluating the energy variance, such that the inverse temperature is